argonautproject/provider-directory/pages/_includes/argo-endpoint-search.md

 **Example:** GET [base]/Endpoint?name=good health hospital

-*Support:* Mandatory to suppport search by EndPoint name.
+*Support:* Mandatory to support search by Endpoint name.

 *Implementation Notes:* Search based on name [(how to search by string)].